 You must be 18 years old or older.

 Visas are not required for travel to Israel from the US, Canada, The UK, or many other countries.
 Traveling to Israel can be slightly intimidating given the more complicated restrictions, but we’re here to help!

-As you might have heard, security at the airport can be comprehensive, and many are unclear on implications for their future travel plans.
+As you might have heard, security at the airport can be comprehensive.
 We will provide a wealth of information on the Israeli airport + visa experience and welcome any follow up questions and concerns!
-Israel no longer stamps passports, but if you have any worries about future travel plans, we have extensive background and knowledge in this area — please just email us at email@example.com with questions.
-Please also check with your embassy for current visa information.
+Israel no longer stamps passports, but if you have any worries about future travel plans, we have extensive background and knowledge in this area — please email us at email@example.com with questions or check with your embassy for current visa information.